rstudio/shiny/srcts/README.md

     * `isolatedModules: true` & `esModuleInterop: true` - Requested by `esbuild`.
 This [allows for `esbuild`](https://esbuild.github.io/content-types/#typescript) to safely compile the files in parallel

 ## Bundle TypeScript

 [esbuild](https://esbuild.github.io/) is a build tool that (for Shiny's purposes) compiles the TypeScript into a single JavaScript file.

-To run all build tasks, from within the `./srcts` directory, run:
+To run all build tasks, run:

 ```bash
 yarn build